-As you can see, each category can have a different format, and if a field is not included, you still need to keep the position where it would go.
+As you can see, each category can have a different format, but if a field does not contain information, you must keep its position in any case.

 Training text cannot contain carriage returns, as they would be considered the beginning of another category.

-This is the result of importing the file used as an example:
+This is the result of importing the file used as an example into an empty model:

-There can be errors in the import process, mainly of four types:
+There can be errors in the import process, mainly of three types:

-Usually, when you import a model from a file and there is any of the above errors in any row, you may want to correct it and finish importing the model.
+Usually, when you import a model from a file and there is any of the above errors, you may want to correct it and finish importing the model.